rust-lang/cargo/src/doc/src/reference/config.md

 you have args that you do not want to pass to build scripts or proc macros and are building for the host, pass `--target` with the host triple.

+It is not recommended to pass in flags that Cargo itself usually manages.
+For example, the flags driven by [profiles] are best handled by setting the appropriate profile setting.

 > **Caution**: Due to the low-level nature of passing flags directly to the
 > compiler, this may cause a conflict with future versions of Cargo which may
 > issue the same or similar flags on its own which may interfere with the